 - Assignments: All papers must be word processed, double spaced, spell checked.
 Cite references where applicable.
 Where noted in the schedule, assignments will be turned in via Blackboard.
 Assignments must be in .doc format.
 If an assignment is not able to be opened due to a wrong file format, it will be counted as late.
 Please check that the upload was successful and correct format. - Late assignment policy- Please pay special attention to observe the due dates for each of the assignments.
-If you are aware of problems or special situations BEFORE the due dates, contact the professor for special arrangements.
-If your work is submitted later than the day specified, the following points are deducted: - 1.
-Up to 24 hours: 25% of the total assessed points are deducted. - 2.
-From 25-72 hours: 50% of the total assessed points are deducted. - 3.
-After 72 hours: late assignment will NOT be accepted. - Absences: On the second absence, 20 points will be deducted from final grade.
+If you are aware of problems or special situations BEFORE the due dates contact the professor for special arrangements.
+If your work is submitted later than the day specified, the following points are deducted from the assignment: - 1.
+Up to 24 hours-25% of the total assessed points are deducted. - 2.
+25-72 hours-50% of the total assessed points are deducted. - 3.
+After 72 hours late assignment will NOT be accepted. - Absences: On the second absence, 20 points will be deducted from final grade.
 More than two absences will result in failing the class.
-If you have any reason for missing more than two classes, you should withdraw from the class and retake it at a more manageable time.
+If you have any reason for being gone past this amount, you will want to withdraw from the class and retake it at a more manageable time.
+It is your responsibility to make sure you sign the attendance sheet.
+Once the class is over, if you have not signed in you will have been counted absent.